inverted-ai/torchdrivesim/README.md

-Before running the usual `pip install torchdrivesim` command, correct `torch` and `pytorch3d` versions need to be installed by the user. `torchdrivesim` will assume the user have installed the correct version already, otherwise the default versions of `torch` and `pytorch3d` will be installed which usually will cause incompatibility errors.
+Before running the usual `pip install torchdrivesim` command, correct `torch` and `pytorch3d` versions need to be installed by the user. `torchdrivesim` will assume the user have installed the correct version already as `Pytorch` related packages are marked as optional.

 To install the correct `torch` using `pip`, go visit the [prebuilt whls page](https://download.pytorch.org/whl/torch_stable.html) to select the right `.whl` file based on the